galaxyxlogan/erc721-ipfs/glsxgrantreadme.md

 **Deliverables/Development Roadmap:**

-1) Research & experimentation with IPFS node, ERC-721, as well as other token formats (Logan Lentz, Vraj Patel)
+1) Research & experimentation with IPFS node, ERC-721,layer 2 platforms as well as other token formats (Logan Lentz, Vraj Patel)
 - Saving data on an ETH token
 - Pinning Data in IPFS
 - Compiling report on feasibility & usability